Prepare for your Marathon with real, useful data

 VO2 Max targets for men based on age

 VO2 Max measures the maximum amount of oxygen your body can utilize during intense exercise.
 Think of it as your "engine displacement"—the larger the number, the more power your body can generate.
-Measured in milliliters of oxygen per kilogram of body weight ($ml/kg/min$), this metric is the ultimate gold standard for cardiovascular fitness.
+Measured in milliliters of oxygen per kilogram of body weight (ml/kg/min), this metric is the ultimate gold standard for cardiovascular fitness.
 If you want to know your ceiling for endurance and performance, this is the number that defines it.

 Beyond just a score, your VO2 Max is a "crystal ball" for your physical potential.
 It accurately predicts your endurance capacity and identifies where your cardiovascular system might be limiting you.
 Perhaps more importantly, it is one of the strongest predictors of longevity; higher VO2 Max levels are directly linked to a significantly lower risk of cardiovascular disease and all-cause mortality.
 Testing gives you the baseline you need to grow your engine and add years to your life.